 The longer side with the tape visible should face to the right.
 If you hear nothing or hear just a garbled sound, it may not be in squarely.
-Press to remove the tape and start over.
+Press EJECT to remove the tape and start over.

-Once the tape is playing, use the knobs for volume, fade and balance, just as you do for the radio.
+Once the tape is playing, use the knobs for VOL, FADE, TREB, BASS and BAL, just as you do for the radio.
 The lighted arrows show which side of the tape is playing.